 We believe that what we’ve learned during our recent research project can contribute to that new approach; can start us on a better path.
 We feel so strongly about the need for a new community-based approach that we’re prepared to contribute the results of our research to help jump start an effort to design and develop the kind of health IT systems the healthcare community wants, and needs.

-We’ve established an independent entity, New Health Networks, separate from our respective employers and day-to-day activities, to house our research results.
-Through this organization we can coordinate and manage the dissemination of our research results to the healthcare community.
+We’ve established an independent entity, New Health Networks, separate from our respective employers and day-to-day activities, to house the results of our research.
+Through this organization we can contribute our research results to the healthcare community.

-We seek to contribute our research results to a neutral and trusted organization − established and controlled by the healthcare community − that will proactively lead an effort to gather and curate the community’s requirements, mediate differences, and provide a central repository of those requirements.
+We want to contribute our research results to a neutral and trusted organization − established and controlled by the larger healthcare community − that will proactively lead an effort to gather and curate the community’s requirements, mediate differences, and provide a central repository of those requirements over time.

-We believe stakeholders in the federal government and the health IT vendor community have much to contribute and should join in the development of the healthcare community’s requirements for health IT, but they should not manage the requirements gathering or specifications dissemination efforts.
+We believe stakeholders in the federal government and the health IT vendor community have much to contribute and should participate in the development of the healthcare community’s health IT requirements, but they should not specify the approach or lead the projects.
 More of the same will not yield different results.
-We believe those efforts should be under the direct coordination of the healthcare community, the people who are the actual users of the health IT systems in question.
+We believe requirements definition efforts should be under the direct coordination of the larger healthcare community, the people who are the actual users of the health IT systems in question.